 Use as whole, ground, small particles, and powders.
 Use a coffee grinder for powders (food processors and blenders for chopped pieces).

 Baking soda relieves itchy and dry skin.
 However, when placed in air tight containers where there is too much moisture the container may explode.
 Leaving Baking Soda out of the recipe is an option, as well as leaving the lid slightly loose.

 Essential oils are suggested for each of the recipes below based on their healing benefits.
-Of the essential oils suggested in each recipe below, you may choose to use an individual essential oil or a combination of the oils in your recipe.
+You may choose to use an individual essential oil or a combination of oils in your recipe.
 Just be sure not to add more than a total of 30 drops of essential oil to your recipe.

 Shore to Shore Seaweed Bath Salt

 Shore to Shore is a basic Seaweed Bath Salt recipe containing a combination of Dead Sea, Pink Himalayan, and Mediterranean (salts), Irish Moss and Kelp (seaweed) for those who prefer no fragrance or would like to add their own essential oils, herbs, or flowers at home.